Cookie Consent

 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.

-In this guide, we have explained everything you should know about the limited liability clause, including standard terms and factors that impact its enforceability.
+In this guide, we have explained everything you should know about this provision, including key elements and factors that impact its enforceability.

 Also read: 5 Most Negotiated Terms and Clauses in a Contract